chinmayhegde/fodl/_posts/2022-01-17-representation02.md

 Let us first define a useful property to characterize univariate functions.

-**Definition**{:.label #Lipschitz}
+**Definition (univariate Lipschitz)**{:.label #Lipschitz}
   A function $g : \R \rightarrow \R$ is $L$-Lipschitz if for all $u,v \in \R$, we have that $|f(u) - f(v) | \leq L |u - v|$.
 {:.definition}

+Why is this an interesting property?
 Any smooth function with bounded derivative is Lipschitz; actually, certain non-smooth functions (such as the ReLU) are also Lipschitz.
 Lipschitz-ness does not quite capture everything we care about (e.g. discontinuous functions are not Lipschitz, which can be somewhat problematic if there are "jumps" in the label space) but it serves as a large enough class of functions to prove interesting results.

+An additional benefit is because of approximability.
 If our target function $f$ is Lipschitz continuous with small $L$, then we can easily show that it can be well-approximated by a two-layer network with threshold activations: $\psi(z) = \mathbb{I}(z \geq 0)$.

 **Theorem**{:.label #univariatesimple}
   Let $g : [0,1] \rightarrow \R$ be $L$-Lipschitz.
 Then, it can be  $\varepsilon$-approximated in the sup-norm by a two-layer network with $O(L/\varepsilon)$ hidden threshold neurons.